fclesio/watcher-ai-samples/README.md

 # watcher-ai-samples
 Datasets, Java code and notebook of Watcher-AI

+## Structure
+spark-notebook-resources - the spark notebook file watcher-trainer - a Scala project to train and compare ML models watcher-ai-samples - a Java application wich uses the trained ML models to predict values

 To start this notebook in your environment, please follow this steps:

 * Step 1 : [Download this version of Spark Notebook](http://spark-notebook.io/dl/zip/0.6.3/2.10/1.6.0/2.6.0/true/true)